 To understand why DHTLCs are better than HTLCs, you need to know why ‘original’ HTLC-based swaps take so much time.
-The process involves sending money to a contract, waiting for the transaction confirmation on one blockchain, sending money to a second contract, and then waiting for enough confirmations on the second blockchain (what happens afterwards is irrelevant for this examples).
-The order is transaction 1, confirmation 1, transaction 2, conirmation 2.
+The process involves sending money to a contract, waiting for the transaction confirmation on one blockchain, sending money to a second contract, and then waiting for enough confirmations on the second blockchain (what happens afterward is irrelevant for this example).
+The order is transaction 1, confirmation 1, transaction 2, confirmation 2.
 Issuing transaction 2 before confirmation 1 is risky, as is proceeding before confirmation 2.
 But here’s a simple question: What would happen if both transactions could be safely issued at the same time?
-That way, they could be confirmed in ‘parallel’, decreasing the time required for this timely step of a cross-chain atomic swap by around 50%.
+That way, they could be confirmed in ‘parallel’, decreasing the time required for this step of a cross-chain atomic swap by around 50%.

 To understand how this is possible, let me define what a DHTLC is.